Internal Transit System

 At other times, nothing additional is needed.

-Where this becomes usable in life is elsewhere — in the Drawers, where what is already present can be lived with more directly.
+Where this becomes livable is elsewhere — in the Drawers, where what is already present can remain closer to life.

 From Here